vkyal/DATA551_WSI_TeamReflection/teamwork-reflection.md

 - What went well and poorly throughout the team project experience?

-Varshita: I w worked on Python dashboard, along with the documentation and Heroku.
+Varshita: I  worked on Python dashboard, along with the documentation and Heroku.

 Sweta: She worked on Python dashboard, along with the documentation and Heroku.

 Ujjwal : He worked on R dashboard , Heroku and documentation.

 Nowshaba: She worked on R dashboard and documentation.

 As a whole , the team was very good working with.
 Everyone was co-operative and helpful.